CodeCatz/codecatz-tutorial/1-installation/index.md

 	Downloads
 	...

-Now, let's move into the `Desktop` directory:
+Now, let's move into the `Desktop` folder:

 	$ cd Desktop

-`cd` stands for "**c**hange **d**irectory".
+`cd` stands for "**c**hange **d**irectory" (directory is just another name for a folder).
 You can use `pwd` to check whether you really moved into the right place.
 The result you should now see is:

 	$ pwd
 	/Users/codecat/Desktop

-As before, you can now also display a list of files and folder on your desktop with a familiar command:
+As before, you can now also display a list of files and folders on your desktop with a familiar command:

 	$ ls